Build Introduction

 Counterattack on cooldown to increase your Dodge Chance and reduce Damage over Time taken. - Use

-The Seeker on cooldown for a large damage burst, and to gain additional ferocity - Spam
+The Seeker on cooldown for a large damage burst, and to gain additional Ferocity, as well as make enemies vulnerable. - Spam

 Quill Volley to deal damage.
 Attacking from point blank range will allow multiple feathers to hit at once, increasing your damage